 Who runs The Buffalo Newspaper Guild?
 A lot of us, and you could be one of them.

 In November, The Buffalo Newspaper Guild will begin the process of selecting members to serve in all positions of leadership for three-year terms.
-Any member in good standing with a commitment to serving the best interests of the organization may be nominated to these positions.
-They include:
+Any member in good standing with a commitment to serving the best interests of the organization may be nominated.

 • President: The union’s CEO who presides over all officers, committee chairs and general membership meetings, serves as a spokesperson and representative of the Guild to outside organizations, and validates all Guild memberships.

 • Vice President of Mobilization and Communication: Coordinates membership education and communication, oversees the Web site and Frontier Reporter and heads the Mobilization Committee responsible for coordinating Guild activities, events and workplace actions.

 • Vice President for Contract Administration and Enforcement: Works with internal and external union staff, legal counsel and committee members to research and act on complaints, disputes and grievances regarding contract compliance.
 Heads the Grievance Committee.